jeceljr/digitalCPUzoo/drv16/README.md

 Most instructions have two variations and the presence or not of the extension selects between them.
-In the case of **BEQ** and **BNE** it is the least significant bit of **rD** (extended or not) that selects between them as the bit would otherwise be wasted since we can't branch or odd addresses.
+In the case of **BEQ** and **BNE** it is the least significant bit of **rD** (extended or not) that selects between them as the bit would otherwise be wasted since we can't branch to odd addresses.
 The same trick is used to select between **JAL** and **JALR**.

 drv16 has a **SUBI** instruction that RV32E lacks (since it can have negative